What is marketing? It seems like a simple question.

 A better user experience leads to more viewers who stay on your brand’s website for longer periods of time.
 The more customers who click through the various pages on your brand’s site are more likely to learn about your company.
 A customer who is informed about your brand’s products, services and mission are more likely to invest in what you have to offer.
 A first-time investment leads to the probability of future investments in your brand.
 Future customer investments leads to lasting sustainability.

 Without an intuitively built website, none of this is possible.

 Learn more about marketing!

 Over the last four weeks, we have taken you on a journey throughout the four main components of marketing and how they rely on one another to ensure brand success.
 If you would like to review the topics we discussed in this blog series, please click on the links below.

 To read more articles written by the Seafoam team, bookmark Seafoam’s official blog, The Anchor, or save this link into your favorite RSS reader.
 Thanks for stopping by!

 What is Marketing?

 Seafoam Media is a full-service marketing consulting firm based in St. Louis, MO.
-We expand on the traditional best practices of marketing while delving into the deep end of SEO, web development, content creation and social media — all of which mesh to form a cohesive marketing strategy that helps our clients get discovered online and build everlasting relationships with their customers.
+We expand on the traditional best practices of marketing while delving into the deep end of St. Louis SEO, St. Louis web design and development, content creation and social media — all of which mesh to form a cohesive marketing strategy that helps our clients get discovered online and build everlasting relationships with their customers.